 The uranium sector is unique for several reasons.
-Unlike silver, gold, and other precious metals; uranium doesn’t trade on an open exchange.
+Unlike silver, gold – as described here, and other precious metals; uranium doesn’t trade on an open exchange.
 The industry relies on two companies that specialize in pricing uranium: TradeTech and UxC.
 These firms periodically release price reports based on long-term contracts and average selling prices.
 As a result, the market moves more erratically than traditional commodities.

 The uranium industry is multi-faceted and complex, so trying to understand the market can be intimidating at times.
 This brief, simplified breakdown of the uranium industry should shed some light on this misunderstood sector.

 Uranium is abundant in the Earth, but extracting is an expensive and resource-intensive task.
 There are two ways to extract uranium: open-pit mining and In-Situ Recovery (ISR).
 Pit mining is exactly what it sounds like, dig a hole and mine the uranium out of the ground.

 When it’s extracted from the ground, natural uranium is comprised mostly of uranium oxide concentrate (U₃0₈).
 Miners extract, store, and trade uranium in this raw form.
 U₃0₈ only has a 0.7% energy content and needs to be enriched for commercial use.